By Scott Laskey

 Sandbar Solar believes in the benefits of microgrids.
 As such, we decided to put our money where our mouth was by disconnecting from PG&E and installing a microgrid at our new corporate headquarters in Santa Cruz.

 Today, we are using a unique off-grid electricity system.
 The system is robust enough to supply power for all our electrical needs.
-It’s currently powering an 11,500-square foot warehouse and office space.
+It’s currently powering an 11,500-square-foot warehouse and office space.

 Sandbar is excited about this transition, and we look forward to continuing to provide outstanding service for our customers in northern California and beyond.
-Ready to learn more about our microgrid services?
-Contact us today.